Macrophilia

 Psychology

 The appeal commonly turns on scale, vulnerability, awe, and protection or power, with an enormous size difference amplifying feelings of smallness, safety, or surrender depending on the individual's orientation within the fantasy.
 For some the draw is being dwarfed and cared for; for others it is the imaginative grandeur of the giant figure or the worship it implies.
 Commentators have noted asymmetries in how the fantasy is gendered: psychologist Helen Friedman, quoted in coverage of the subculture, speculated that the attraction is reported less often by women, while women cast in the giantess role frequently describe it as empowering.
-Such observations are interpretive rather than evidence-based: as a strongly imagination-led interest, macrophilia is tied to narrative, art, and the pleasure of an impossible scenario more than to bodily sensation, and the formal research base is thin.
+Such observations are interpretive rather than evidence-based.
+As a strongly imagination-led interest, macrophilia is tied to narrative, art, and the pleasure of an impossible scenario more than to bodily sensation, and the formal research base is thin.

 Prevalence & culture